4paradigm/OpenMLDB/docs/en/maintain/backup.md

   flow    4   1    172.27.128.32:8541  follower  0min       no        kNoCompress    0        0           0.000
 ```

-After executing offlineendpoint, each shard will be assigned a new leader.
-If a shard fails to execute, you can execute changeleader on this shard alone.
+After executing offlineendpoint, each partition will be assigned a new leader.
+If a partition fails to execute, you can execute changeleader on this partition alone.
 The command format is: changeleader table_name pid

 If the node has recovered, you can execute recoverendpoint to recover the data